Battle of Malplaquet: Aftermath

-The Dutch blamed their losses on Marlborough's tactics, Withers for not supporting their attack, and the Prince of Orange for continuing when it became clear the French positions were too strong.
+The Dutch blamed their losses on Marlborough's tactics, Withers for not supporting their attack, and the Prince of Orange for continuing when the strength of the French positions became clear.
 Sicco van Goslinga, a Dutch field deputy attached to Marlborough's staff, also faced criticism for granting his permission to fight the battle.
 Suggestions by some British historians that the Dutch attack was only intended as a demonstration appear unlikely and Marlborough took full responsibility for not monitoring the Prince of Orange more closely.
 Although Grand Pensionary Anthonie Heinsius and several Dutch regenten felt Dutch losses justified more stringent peace terms, Goslinga argued they were to be expected, given the capture of Tournai and Mons, "two of the strongest fortresses in Europe", and victory in "one of the hardest battles ever fought".

 In April 1711, the Habsburg candidate for the Spanish throne, Archduke Charles, succeeded his brother Joseph as Holy Roman Emperor.
-Since the British and Dutch viewed a union of Spain with Austria as unwelcome as one with France, this effectively undermined a key reason for continuing the war.
+Since the British and Dutch viewed a union of Spain with Austria as unwelcome as one with France, this undermined a key reason for continuing the war.
 Although the capture of Bouchain in September 1711 removed one of the last significant obstacles to the Allied advance, the new British government had already secretly negotiated peace terms with Louis XIV, signing the Preliminary Articles of London on 8 October 1711.
 Marlborough was soon replaced by the Duke of Ormonde, who was ordered to prevent any further offensive action by British troops.